xin-huang/dadi-cli/docs/userguide/dfe.md

 which is similar to the file [1KG.YRI.CEU.20.split_mig.demog.params.InferDM.bestfits](https://github.com/xin-huang/dadi-cli/blob/revision/examples/results/demog/1KG.YRI.CEU.20.split_mig.demog.params.InferDM.bestfits) from the `InferDM` command.

 ## Joint DFE inference

+Besides inferring one-dimensional DFEs, we can also analyze the joint DFE or quantify the correlation between DFEs in two populations.
+This is done using the joint allele frequency spectrum, under the assumption that the selection coefficients are independent in each population<sup>2</sup>.

 ### Inferring a bivariate lognormal joint DFE